Kreeger Museum: Architecture

-The architect's special consideration for the use of natural light and the articulation of structure, expressed by the travertine-covered reinforced concrete frame, the slim vaults covering each 22-foot module, or the baluster-like posts of the steel trusses that separate each vault, is paramount and complements the clarity of the plan.
-Without knowing the architect's intention, visitors experience an unusual calm in moving from one space to another.
+The architect's consideration for the use of natural light and the articulation of structure, expressed by the travertine-covered reinforced concrete frame, the slim vaults covering each 22-foot module, or the baluster-like posts of the steel trusses that separate each vault, is paramount and complements the clarity of the plan.
 The particular dimensional units of similar size and the attention of the architect to progression through them is the "secret" to the pleasure of experiencing this particular building.

 In the original design, the art galleries on all three levels did not invade the private areas but were adjacent to them, free-flowing spaces as opposed to the contained cubes of family rooms.
 Walls in the gallery spaces are covered with cream-colored carpet to blend with the natural stone which facilitates the changing of paintings.
 Most rooms in the house have oiled brown chevron wood floors, which adds warmth to the beige interior.

 Johnson's melding of historicism and modernism results in a somewhat romantic yet functional house in the grand manner, where the same module, same clerestory lighting, and same tent-like vaults shelter intimate and public spaces alike.

 The building was constructed from 1966 to 1969 and made on the basis of a structural design using steel, concrete blocks and bricks.
 Seventeen concrete domes form the distinctive roof and are covered with a synthetic rubberized waterproofing material.
 The modern exterior, inspired in part by Philip Johnson's admiration for and prior collaboration with Ludwig Mies van der Rohe on the Seagram Building in New York, is clad with 900 tonnes of hand-selected Italian travertine slabs.
 Richard Foster, Johnson's partner, supervised the construction of the building and traveled twice to the quarries in Italy to oversee the selection and labeling of the slabs.